Medicare Advantage vs. Medigap: The Real Difference | Bluegrass Medicare Help

 Here's the catch that makes this decision bigger than it looks.
 When you first turn 65 and enroll in Part B, you get a 6-month Medigap Open Enrollment Period.
 During that window, a supplement company must sell you a policy โ€” they can't turn you down or charge you more for your health history.

-After that window closes, in most states โ€” Kentucky included โ€” buying or switching a Medigap policy can require medical underwriting.
+After that window closes, in most states โ€” Kentucky included โ€” buying or switching a Medigap policy can require .
 That means the insurer can review your health and deny you or charge more.
 (Only a handful of states, like New York and Massachusetts, guarantee Medigap year-round.)

 Why does that matter for this choice?
 Because if you start on Medicare Advantage and later decide you want the freedom of Medigap, you may have to pass underwriting to get it โ€” and if your health has changed, that door can be hard to open.
 It's not impossible, and there are special situations that protect you, but it's the single most important thing to understand before you choose.